Some Subtle Concepts in Fundamental Physics

 \section{Abstract}

 In this paper, we discuss some subtle concepts, such as coordinate, measurement, simultaneity, Lorentz-FitzGerald contraction, singularity in fundamental physics.
 The explanations of these concepts in textbooks are usually incomplete and lead to puzzles.
 Some long-standing paradoxes such as the Ehrenfest one are caused by misinterpretation of these concepts.
-The analysis shows these concepts all have simple and naive meanings, and can be well understood along suitable logical procedure.
-The discussion may shed lights on some famous paradoxes, and provide some new insights into the structure and feature of a promising unified field theory. \\ {Key Words:} {\sl simultaneity, singularity, Lorentz-FitzGerald contraction, Ehrenfest paradox, energy, entropy}
+The analysis shows these concepts all have simple and naive meanings, and can be well understood using suitable logical procedure.
+The discussion may shed light on some famous paradoxes, and provide some new insights into the structure and features of a promising unified field theory. \\ {Key Words:} {\sl simultaneity, singularity, energy, entropy}